Shin-NiL/Godot-Android-Admob-Plugin/README.md

 * Error code 3 (_ERROR_CODE_NO_FILL_) is a common issue with Admob, but out of the scope to this plugin.
 Here's the description on the API page: [ERROR_CODE_NO_FILL: The ad request was successful, but no ad was returned due to lack of ad inventory.](https://developers.google.com/android/reference/com/google/android/gms/ads/AdRequest.html#ERROR_CODE_NO_FILL)

 * Any other error code: you can find more information about the error codes [here](https://support.google.com/admob/thread/3494603).
-Please don't open issues on this repository asking for help about that, as we can't provide any help, sorry.
+Please don't open issues on this repository asking for help about that, as we can't provide any, sorry.

 * Banner sizes: this plugin uses [Adaptive Banners](https://developers.google.com/admob/android/banner/adaptive), you can find more information on how its sizes works on the [official AdMob documentation](https://developers.google.com/admob/android/banner/adaptive).